*1:5: The word translated “overcome” (κατέλαβεν) can also be translated “comprehended.” It refers to getting a grip on an enemy to defeat him.

 2. Mark – portrays Jesus as the Servant of God

-3. Luke – stresses on the humanity of Jesus, as the One who understands people’s weaknesses and cares for their needs
+3. Luke – emphasises on the humanity of Jesus, as the One who understands people’s weaknesses and cares for their needs

 4. John – tells us that Jesus is the Messiah, the Son of God, the eternal Word.